IsmaelTerreno/bitcoin-react/README.md

 ## Features
 - Create buttons to accept bitcoins via QR codes.
 - Customize QR codes with a fixed amount to show when scan the client.
+- Compatibility with any wallet that uses the [Bitcoin URI protocol](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
 ## Live Demo
 [Go to this site for a quick demo with your wallet.](https://ismaelterreno.github.io/bitcoin-react/)